asw456/openslat/README.md

 The estimation is based on an existing structural design and a region-specific seismicity model, and is intended for use by insurance analysts or engineers to better understand financial risk.

-The core functionality is written in Java and is largely complete.
-Current work is focussed on providing a web interface and cloud-based calculation engine as the computation can take hours on a fast machine.
+This project is also an experiment in deploying academic code as a web application quickly and with the most flexibility possible.

-The technology stack includes a JSON/Javascript based web interface (Meteor) and document store (MongoDB) and an EC2 server for number-crunching linked with RabbitMQ.
+The core functionality is written in Java and is largely complete, and a web interface is the next step.
+Desired features include a remote computation server, a node.js based webserver, and a JSON document store with asynchronous communication.
+Currently investigating web frameworks (Meteor?
+Derby?) and document stores (MongoDB?
+CouchDB?) and setting up an EC2 computation server linked with RabbitMQ.

-Further work will look at GPU parallelizaiton for further speed increases.
+Further work will look at GPU computation on the compute server.

 Based on: